 A. Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the 3 q uestions below: B. When was your central heating system or partial central heating system installed?
-In when purchased In when purchased No partial central heating system installed?
-C. Do you have a maintenance contract for ·
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the 3 qu uestions below: B. When was your central heating system or partial central heating system installed?
+Unknown Unknown No partial central heating system installed?
+C. Do you have a maintenance contract for